 And this is the promise which He Himself [Christ Jesus] made to us: eternal life.Book of 1st John, Chapter 2, Verse 25

 What is eternal life?
-And why would anyone, especially the Son of God, suffer to obtain it if it’s no different than the life we have now?
+And why would anyone, especially the Son of God, suffer to obtain it for us if it’s no different from the life we have now?

 “The Spirit Himself testifies with our spirit that we are children of God, and if children, heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with Him so that we may also be glorified with Him.
 For I consider the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us.”
 Book of Romans, Chapter 8, Verses 16-18

 We will be with Christ and we will be like Christ.